 Distinguished Speaker Series

-The Center for Research on Interpersonal Violence will host Dr. Edward Dunbar, a professor of clinical psychology at the University of California, Los Angeles and practicing psychologist as our second speaker of 2019.
+The Center for Research on Interpersonal Violence will host Dr. Lois James, an assistant professor in the Department of Nursing at Washington State University as our summer speaker for 2019.

 “Victimization among Latinos: Understanding Culture, Outcomes, and Help-Seeking”